Create a Stored Procedure in SQL Server 2017

 In SQL Server, a stored procedure is a group of one or more Transact-SQL statements or a reference to a Microsoft .NET Framework common runtime language (CLR) method.

-But a stored procedure is more than just a long script.
+A stored procedure is more than just a long script.
 It's a script that has been saved in SQL Server specifically under the Stored Procedures node, and it can:

 - Accept input parameters (and return multiple values in the form of output parameters to the calling program).